-1 International financial sanctions are coercive measures against States, non-State entities or individuals that pose a threat to international peace and security.
+(6) International financial sanctions are coercive measures against States, entities or individuals that pose a threat to international peace and security.
 Chapter VII of the United Nations Charter provides the legal basis for the imposition of coercive measures within the United Nations.
-At EU level, restrictive measures are defined as a key tool of the Common Foreign and Security Policy (CFSP) under Article 21 of the EU Treaty.
-The U.S. Treasury Department, and in particular the Office of Foreign Assets Control (OFAC), enforces and administers economic sanctions against certain countries, jurisdictions, individuals and institutions in order to protect national security and U.S. foreign policy.
+At EU level, restrictive measures are defined as a key tool of the Common Foreign and Security Policy (CFSP).The U.S. Treasury Department, and in particular the Office of Foreign Assets Control (OFAC), enforces and administers economic and commercial sanctions in order to protect national security and U.S. foreign policy.

-7. Mining sector provisions
+Of Mining sector provisions

-Objective scope: mining.
+OBJECTIVE SCOPE: mining.

-Clients: Companies or groups that hold mining assets and which explore, develop or exploit such assets.
+Clients: Companies or groups that hold mining assets that represent a significant part of their.

-Projects: new developments and/or expansion of existing projects, covering the phases of mine planning and development, operation, in situ processing of extracted minerals, mine closure and restoration.
+Projects: new mine developments (greenfield) and/or expansion of existing projects (brownfield), covering the phases of mine planning and development, operation, in situ processing of extracted minerals, mine closure and restoration.

-The mining sector is one of the most important industries as it produces resources and raw materials which can be used to develop the economy and communities, and also accounts for a large fraction of several countries' income.
+The mining sector is one of the most important industries as it produces resources and raw materials that can be used to develop the economy and communities.
+It also accounts for a large fraction of several countries' income.